Exponential distance relation (aka Titius-Bode rule) in extra solar planetary systems: Comparison between the TB rule and the Harmonic Resonances method

-Also the role of the most massive planet, Jupiter, is investigated in Ref.~\cite{Aschwanden} by expanding the previous 2-body equation \eqref{2body} into a 3-body resonance condition \be \frac{H_i}{T_i} - \frac{H_{i+1}}{T_{i+1}} - \frac{H_{Jup}}{T_{Jup}} \simeq \omega_{i, i+1} \,. \ee However identical results were found (yielding $H_{Jup}=0$), except for the 3-body configuration Mars-Ceres-Jupiter.
-This support the conclusion that the neighbored planet-planet interaction is more important in shaping the resonance than the influence of the largest giant planet, with the exception perhaps of the planet-asteroid pairs.
+Also the role of the most massive planet, Jupiter, is investigated (Aschwanden 2018) by expanding the previous 2-body equation \eqref{2body} into a 3-body resonance condition \be \frac{H_i}{T_i} - \frac{H_{i+1}}{T_{i+1}} - \frac{H_{Jup}}{T_{Jup}} \simeq \omega_{i, i+1} \,. \ee However, identical results were found (yielding $H_{Jup}=0$), except for the 3-body configuration Mars-Ceres-Jupiter.
+This supports the conclusion that the neighbored planet-planet interaction is more important in shaping the resonance than the influence of the largest giant planet, with the exception perhaps of the planet-asteroid pairs.

 Once, through empirical attempts, the harmonic ratios are established, they can be used to re-construct distances among planets in the Solar System, of course via the Kepler third law, namely \be \frac{R_{i+1}}{R_i} = \left(\frac{T_{i+1}}{T_i}\right)^{2/3} \simeq \left(\frac{H_{i+1}}{H_i}\right)^{2/3} \,. \ee This procedure is applied by Aschwanden to the planets of the Solar System, as well as to 7 moons of Jupiter, to 13 moons of Saturn, to 8 moons of Uranus, and to 6 moons of Neptune.
 All the satellites are chosen according to the rule of having a diameter larger than 100 km, on the ground of the general rule that planetary spacing patterns (as TB rule, or HR rule) are in general obeyed by ``enough big" objects.
 It is in fact well-known that ``small" objects, like comets, small asteroids, debris, etc. do not follow, singularly, any particular pattern in the size of their orbits, and can be found at any distance (allowed by classical mechanics) from the central body.